lukebatchelor/css-rhythm-game/README.md

 ![Example Gameplay](./gameplay.gif)

+> **Important note:** This game works best on mobiles or by having dev tools open with mobile emulation turned on.
+This is because click events on moving targets are treated very differently to touch events and make the game pretty much unplayable.

 ## Why?

 I've been building a series of these silly experiments to explore what is possible using only CSS on a page.